Top Data Analytics Tools of 2019 – R vs SAS vs SPSS

 Let us see a comparison between the three Data analytics tools seen above:

-In data management, SAS has an edge over IBM SPSS and is somewhat better than R. A major drawback of R is that most of its functions load all the data into memory before execution, which sets a limit on the volumes that can handle.
+Data Management is the strongest suite of SPSS.
+SAS follows this.
+In data management, SAS has an edge over IBM SPSS and is somewhat better than R. A major drawback of R is that most of its functions load all the data into memory before execution, which sets a limit on the volumes that it can handle.
 However, some packages are beginning to break free of this constraint.
 One example is the biglmpackage for linear models.

 R provides extensive documentation through various manuals, books, journals as well as the contributed documentation of the CRAN website.
 SPSS lags behind R, in this feature.
 On the contrary, SAS has comprehensive technical documentation that covers the depth of SAS programming.
 One of the strongest suits of R is its community support.
 The R community organises various seminars, bootcamps to promote its support for programming.

 Areas that require utility have a preference for SPSS.
 It provides various functions that can be pasted into the interface to obtain fast and accurate results.
 As a result, SPSS has the easiest learning curve.
 And, SAS also follows this.
 R has the steepest learning curve among all.
 In R, we perform statistical modeling through programming.
 Therefore, it is essential to have knowledge of software fundamentals and programming paradigms in R.

 SPSS’s limitations are mostly its inability to handle a large amount of data.
 SAS proves to be a powerful tool when it comes to working on a large dataset.
 It can efficiently slice and splice the data.
 R, on the other hand, is relatively slow when it comes to data loading and data processing.

 In the above article, we looked at Data Analytics, its approaches and its evolution.
 We also looked at the various tools of Data Analytics such as R, SAS and SPSS.
 We discussed the various advantages and limitations of these tools.
 Furthermore, we also compared these tools based on several parameters.